 The delegation provides all road managers in NSW with the power to issue heavy vehicle access permits for Class 1 and Class 3 heavy vehicles for travel within NSW.
 Acting under the delegation, councils can issue permits directly to heavy vehicle operators for journeys for roads managed by council within their local government area.
 Under the delegation, Roads and Maritime Services can only issue permits for travel on state managed roads.
 The NHVR will continue to issue permits for interstate journeys.

 The delegation is an interim measure to assist the NHVR to improve the system to issue permits.
-The current delegation will expire on 21 February 2016, however, it is expected that the NHVR access management systems will be functioning successfully before this time.

 Under the previous Road Transport (General) Act, councils were delegated road managers by the Minister for Roads and Ports to make access decisions in relation to local roads.
 Roads and Maritime issued permits for approved access requests for the state managed roads only and a condition of the permit was that transport operators required the approval of other road managers as required.
 The new process resulting from the delegation is similar in concept to the former process.

 The HVNL establishes the role of the ‘road manager’ for heavy vehicle access permits.
 Roads and Maritime is the road manager for state roads under the HVNL.
 Local councils are the road managers for local roads.
 As with the previous transport law in NSW, road managers including local councils have the right of approval or refusal of access requests to their roads.

 No, council functions and obligations under the Roads Act remain unchanged.
 The Heavy Vehicle (Adoption of National Law) Act 2013 recognises council’s role as a road manager.